Phase transition: Critical exponents and universality classes

 It can be shown that there are only two independent exponents, e.g. ν and η.

 It is a remarkable fact that phase transitions arising in different systems often possess the same set of critical exponents.
 This phenomenon is known as universality.
 For example, the critical exponents at the liquid–gas critical point have been found to be independent of the chemical composition of the fluid.

 More impressively, but understandably from above, they are an exact match for the critical exponents of the ferromagnetic phase transition in uniaxial magnets.
 Such systems are said to be in the same universality class.
 Universality is a prediction of the renormalization group theory of phase transitions, which states that the thermodynamic properties of a system near a phase transition depend only on a small number of features, such as dimensionality and symmetry, and are insensitive to the underlying microscopic properties of the system.
 Again, the divergence of the correlation length is the essential point.

 Critical phenomena

 There are also other critical phenomena; e.g., besides static functions there is also critical dynamics.
 As a consequence, at a phase transition one may observe critical slowing down or speeding up.
 Connected to the previous phenomenon is also the phenomenon of enhanced fluctuations before the phase transition, as a consequence of lower degree of stability of the initial phase of the system.
 The large static universality classes of a continuous phase transition split into smaller dynamic universality classes.
 In addition to the critical exponents, there are also universal relations for certain static or dynamic functions of the magnetic fields and temperature differences from the critical value.

-Phase transitions in biological systems

-Phase transitions play many important roles in biological systems.
-Examples include the lipid bilayer formation, the coil-globule transition in the process of protein folding and DNA melting, liquid crystal-like transitions in the process of DNA condensation, and cooperative ligand binding to DNA and proteins with the character of phase transition.